seblin/shcol/doc/python-api.rst

    spam  ham  eggs

 Note that `make_unique` preserves the original order of the given items.
-This differs to calling the Python standard library's `set()`-constructor, which makes no guarantees about the order of its result.
+This differs from calling the Python standard library's `set()`-constructor, which makes no guarantees about the order of its result.